wfuener/VICTR_RDR_Test/Readme.md

+### High level overview
+This rest API is running Python version 3.1 with the Falcon Web Framework.
+It will connect with a Postgres docker container which the DDL is created via flyway.

 ### Running
 Run `docker-compose up --build` the first time you run the code.
-Afterwards you can just run `docker-compose up` because the containers already have been build
+Afterwards you can just run `docker-compose up` because the containers already have been build.
+Also, If you would like to run the api outside the docker container you can run `docker-compose up flyway postgres` thus specifying the database to be built only

 ### This solution should provide

 `GET /test-data`This first endpoint only exists for demo purposes so you don't have to connect to the database to view the generated data and ids. `user_id` and `event_id` are randomly generated so you will have to run this